saifulIslamSourceCode/personal-mood-traker/README.md

 # Mood Tracker UI

 A clean, responsive React-based UI for a Mood Tracker web application.
-This frontend integrates with a Laravel backend and provides users a smooth experience to log, view, and manage daily moods.
+This frontend integrates with a express backend and provides users a smooth experience to log, view, and manage daily moods.

 ---